Student Loan Repayment Tips From the Federal Government

 - Make extra payments: Once you become employed, you might find that you are actually earning more money than your expenses.
 However, that might not be true if you decide to get married or buy a home of your own, so it makes sense to use any extra money you might have now to pay down your student loans.
 Inform your loan servicer that any extra amount is not to be put toward future payments.
 If you have not consolidated your loans, you’ll also need to tell them to apply any additional amount to the loan with the highest interest rate.

 - Think twice about postponing payments: Although you might be able to participate in a deferment or forbearance option, think twice before you take advantage of this opportunity.
 In most cases, interest will continue to build.

 - Get help: Don’t be afraid to ask for help if you need it.
 Your loan servicer provides help at no charge.
-Do not pay outside companies which say they can help, but charge a fee.
+Above all, never pay outside companies which say they can help, but only for a fee.